amethyst/amethyst/README.md

 ## Principles

-These principles are what make Amethyst unique and competitive in the world of game engines.
+These principles are what makes Amethyst unique and competitive in the world of game engines:

 * Massively parallel architecture.
 * Powered by a correct [Entity Component System][ECS] model.
 * Rapid prototyping with [RON][ron] files for prefabs and an abstract scripting API.
 * Strong focus on encouraging reusability and clean interfaces.

 [ecs]: https://en.wikipedia.org/wiki/Entity–component–system